abhinab303/abhinab303.github.io/_tabs/about.md

 - Can we afford to run hyperparameter tuning again?
 - What if we spend all those resources on retraining, only to find out the model performs worse?

 If you’ve encountered questions like these, you’re not alone, this is exactly where **my research becomes valuable**.
-Here are some **cost-effective strategies** that directly stems from my reasearch:
+Here are some **cost-effective strategies** that directly stems from my research:

 - **Selective Training**: Carefully choose a subset of both old and new data for training, instead of using everything.
 - **Continual Learning**: Continue training from the existing model — even when the original training data is no longer accessible.